michaellaszlo/cursor-maintenance/README.md

 In the meta approach, you reimplement your format with a sequence of elementary operations on an object that represents text with a cursor.
-Each operation moves the cursor in a straightforward manner. `CursorMaintainer` contains the constructor `TextWithCursor` to make such an object.
+Each operation moves the cursor in a straightforward manner. `CursorMaintainer` offers the constructor `TextWithCursor` to make such an object.

-`TextWithCursor` offers two operations that manipulate the text and
+`TextWithCursor` has two methods that alter the text:
-cursor:

-- `insert(begin, subtext)`: inserts the string `subtext` at position `begin`; moves the character rightward by the number of characters that are inserted to its left
+- `insert(begin, subtext)`: inserts the string `subtext` at position `begin`; moves the cursor rightward by the number of characters that are inserted to its left

 - `delete(begin, length)`: deletes `length` characters (one character if